Intuit Developer Terms of Service

 7.2 Your Use of the Sandbox.
 You agree to utilize the Sandbox exclusively for the creation, testing, and internal evaluation of your Developer Applications using only non-live, Aggregated and Anonymized Data which does not correspond to any identifiable individual, household, or group of persons.
 The Sandbox, and the data provided therein, must not be used for production purposes.
 Your use of the Sandbox is subject to Applicable Law, this Agreement and Intuit Policies.
 Access to the Sandbox does not imply or guarantee approval of your Developer Application(s).

 8.1 Submission and Review Process.
-Before your Developer Application can be publicly distributed you are required to submit to Intuit a self-assessment questionnaire.
+Before your Developer Application can be publicly distributed and in other instances as determined solely by Intuit you may be required to submit a self-assessment questionnaire to Intuit.
 This questionnaire confirms your Application’s compliance with this Agreement.
-Upon Intuit’s approval, your Application will enter production and become accessible to Users.
-To launch your Application using an Intuit Developer Marketing Channel, further assessments and reviews may be required by Intuit initially, and periodically thereafter, including, but not limited to:
+Upon Intuit’s review and approval, your Application will enter production and become accessible to Users.
+To launch your Application using an Intuit Marketing Channel, further assessments and reviews may be required by Intuit initially, and periodically thereafter, including, but not limited to:

 It is your responsibility to maintain the accuracy and functionality of your Developer Application at all times.
 We reserve the right to modify the assessments, questionnaires and reviews at any time without prior notice.

 8.2 Rights and Cooperation.
-You grant Intuit and its Affiliates the right to use the Developer Application for testing, evaluation, and in the Intuit Developer Marketing Channel.
-Full cooperation with Intuit during the review process is required, including promptly providing accurate and complete information, as requested.
+You grant Intuit and its Affiliates the right to use the Developer Application for testing, evaluation, and in the Intuit Marketing Channel.
+Full cooperation with Intuit, and any third party designated by Intuit, during the review process is required, including promptly providing accurate and complete information, as requested.

 8.3 Updates and Modifications.
 Promptly notify Intuit in writing about any changes to your Developer Application that affect how you collect, store, handle, or process User Data.
 This includes any of your infrastructure adjustments impacting security and data privacy, and updates to disclosures, terms of service, and privacy policies provided to Users.